 Germany Gets its Own Smart Speaker with Deutsche Telekom Magenta

-One year after Deutsche Telekom told Reuters it would launch its own smart speaker but needed real world testing first, Magenta was finally made available for purchase on Friday.
-The product launch is also six months after Orange launched in France its Magenta twin called Djingo.
+One year after Deutsche Telekom told Reuters it would launch its own smart speaker but needed real-world testing first, Magenta was finally made available for purchase on Friday.
+The product launch comes ahead of the anticipated debut of in France of a twin voice asssitant from Orange named Djingo.
 The two European telecom giants collaborated on building voice assistants designed for Europe in general and France and Germany in particular.
 Both companies also collaborated with Amazon and integrated Alexa into their smart speakers to work alongside the native Djingo and Magenta assistants.

 “With the sales launch of the Smart Speaker, Deutsche Telekom is taking its first big step into a new voice control ecosystem.
 In recent months, we have intensively trained our Smart Speaker with our customers and continuously improved our voice assistant.
 We are pleased that the first Smart Speaker from Europe is now available for our customers.”

 The Magenta smart speaker will retail for €149.99 but is on sale through October 31st for €99.
 This price point seems high considering that Amazon offers several alternatives including the Echo Dot for €59.99 and Echo Show 5 smart display is only €89.99.
 Similarly, the Google Home Mini sells for €59 and Google Home just €99.
 It appears the company may be positioning Magenta as an alternative to Amazon’s Echo Plus smart speaker that includes an onboard smart home hub.
 That device is priced at €149.99 but also includes Zigbee connectivity which Magenta’s specifications suggest is absent on Deutsche Telekom’s device.